Class 9 Hazmat During Transportation

 The FMCSA recognizes all three materials as class 9-level hazardous.

 But that's not all.
 Say that your business transports noxious materials by air.
+Our assortment comprises specialized shipping labels that are regulated for lithium batteries and environmental pollutants.
+Our assortment comprises specialized shipping labels that are regulated for lithium batteries and environmental pollutants.
 These materials could give a flight crew a great deal of irritation.
 (Like sight difficulties or breathing problems.)
 As a result, noxious materials by air count as class 9 hazardous materials.
 Check out BOC-3.

 The FMCSA also applies class 9 status to materials hazardous through elevated temperatures.